titogarrido/BlockchainWorkshop2d/Day 1/1330_ComposerSmorgasbord.rst

 Section 3: Hyperledger Composer Playground
 ==========================================

-In this section, you will work with the Hyperledger Composer Playground on your Ubuntu IBM on Z instance.
+In this section, you will work with the Hyperledger Composer Playground on your SuSE IBM on Z instance.

 You will then load into the Playground the same DigitalProperty Network that you just used in the prior section of this lab, but, you will be working in Web Browser mode-  the changes you make with the Playground will be within your web browser storage only, and will not be reflected in the Hyperledger Fabric network until near the end of *Section 4*, when you will take specific steps to export your changes from the Playground and update your Hyperledger Fabric network to use them.